Daniel Ischdonat

 Daniel Ischdonat (born 9 June 1976) is a German former professional footballer, and the current first team goalkeeping coach at SV Sandhausen.

 Playing career

-He made his professional league level debut in the 2.
-Bundesliga for SV Eintracht Trier 05 on 10 August 2002 when he started in a game against SV Wacker Burghausen.
+Ischdonat made his professional league level debut in the 2.
+Bundesliga for Eintracht Trier on 10 August 2002 when he started in a game against SV Wacker Burghausen.

 Coaching career

-From 2013 to 2017, he worked as goalkeeping coach at SV Sandhausen.
+From 2013 to 2017, Ischdonat worked as goalkeeping coach at SV Sandhausen.
 In 2017, Ischdonat temporarily replaced the injured Alexander Kunze as goalkeeping coach at Eintracht Braunschweig.
 He returned to Sandhausen at the beginning of the 2017–18 season.